Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 And it turns out that it’s helpful to think about it that way, both for customers who are rationalizing their portfolios

-of apps that the lift-shift modernizes to what they run in their data centers, or in our data centers, but also
+of apps that the lift-shift modernizes to what they run in their data centers, or in our data centers, but also forward

 So to me that’s what we are building to.
-It’s actually a big architectural shift from thinking purely of this as
+It’s actually a big architectural shift from thinking purely of this as a

-and applications that I, quite frankly, feel very, very good about leading and so in that context our server license
+applications that I, quite frankly, feel very, very good about leading and so in that context our server license

 revenue will fluctuate, based on what the macro is and these transitions and mix shifts.